Blog & News

 Use Ergonomic Gardening Tools

 Use of ergonomically designed tools is strongly recommended.
-Light-weight tools would help you ease out the load at your back.
-Such tools will facilitate you with your posture.
-You can work standing instead of bending over.
-It will save your back from damaging.
-You can easily search such ergonomically designed gardening tools at several websites.
+Lightweight tools help ease the load on your back.
+Appropriately sized tools facilitate good posture, allowing you to work standing up instead of bending over.
+Proper working posture can help avoid back pain or injury.

-A good Physical Therapist will definitely help you with right body mechanics and will teach you exercises specifically designed for gardening.
-So keep safe with your back while gardening this spring.
+A good physical therapist will help you learn correct body mechanics and teach you exercises specifically designed to help strengthen and support your back.
 If you have any questions on body mechanics while gardening or any aches or pains you are experiencing, please contact your local ACCESS PT office – we’d love to help.